1984 anti-Sikh riots: Potti Rosha Committee

-The Potti Rosha Committee was appointed in March 1990 by the V. P. Singh government as a successor to the Jain Banerjee Committee.
+The Potti Rosha Committee was appointed in March 1990 by the V.P.
+Singh government as a successor to the Jain Banerjee Committee.
 In August 1990, the committee issued recommendations for filing cases based on affidavits submitted by victims of the violence; there was one against Sajjan Kumar.
 When a CBI team went to Kumar's home to file the charges, his supporters held and threatened them if they persisted in pursuing Kumar.
 When the committee's term expired in September 1990, Potti and Rosha decided to end their inquiry.

 Jain Aggarwal Committee

 The Jain Aggarwal Committee was appointed in December 1990 as a successor to the Potti Rosha Committee.
-It consisted of Justice J. D. Jain and retired Uttar Pradesh director general of police D. K. Aggarwal.
-The committee recommended the registration of cases against H. K. L. Bhagat, Sajjan Kumar, Dharamdas Shastri and Jagdish Tytler.
+It consisted of Justice J. D. Jain and retired Uttar Pradesh Director General of Police D. K. Aggarwal.
+The committee recommended the registration of cases against prominent Congress leaders like H. K. L. Bhagat, Sajjan Kumar, Dharamdas Shastri and Jagdish Tytler.
+These cases weren't registered by police.

 It suggested establishing two or three special investigating teams in the Delhi Police under a deputy commissioner of police, supervised by an additional commissioner of police answerable to the CID, and a review of the work-load of the three special courts set up to deal with the riot cases.
 The appointment of special prosecutors to deal the cases was also discussed.
 The committee was wound up in August 1993, but the cases it recommended were not registered by the police.

 Ahuja Committee

 The Ahuja Committee was the third committee recommended by the Misra Commission to determine the total number of deaths in Delhi.
-According to the committee, which submitted its report in August 1987, 2,733 Sikhs were killed in the city.
+According to the committee, which submitted its report in August 1987, 2,733 Sikhs were killed in the riots.